Great Bend Township, Barton County, Kansas

 Great Bend Township is a township in Barton County, Kansas, United States.
 As of the 2010 census, its population was 1,752.

+History

 Great Bend Township was organized in 1872.

 Geography

 Great Bend Township covers an area of 40.46 sqmi and contains one incorporated settlement, Great Bend (the county seat).
 According to the USGS, it contains two cemeteries: Golden Belt Memorial Park and Great Bend.

 The stream of Dry Walnut Creek runs through this township.

 Transportation

 Great Bend Township contains two airports or landing strips: Button Airport and Great Bend Municipal Airport.